-If you have taken courses at an accredited college or university and wish to transfer into an Associate degree, we accept units under the following conditions:
+If you have taken courses at an accredited college or university and wish to transfer into a degree program, we accept units under the following conditions:

 - 1. The student must send an official transcript to the admissions office. - 2.
 Transferable courses only include those higher than a grade of "C-". - 3.
-All courses taken at an accredited college or university are eligible to meet the LABI General Education courses.
-Units taken from an unaccredited bible institute are neither accepted nor transferable. - 4.
+All courses taken at an accredited college or university are eligible for credit at LABI.
+Units taken from an unaccredited bible institute will be reviewed for credit-hour equivalency and college standards (see below). - 4.
 A maximum of 18 units can be transferred into any associate degree program. - 5.
 A maximum of 36 units can be transferred into any bachelor degree program. - 6.
 All Bible/Ministry/Theology courses must be taken at LABI College. - 7.
-Transferrable courses must be comparable in nature, content, and level of credit. - 8.
+Transferable courses must be comparable in nature, content, and level of credit. - 8.
 LABI does not award credit for prior experiential learning.

-If you have taken lower division courses with an unaccredited bible school, certain units are accepted under certain conditions:
+If you have taken courses at an unaccredited bible school or college, units may be accepted under certain conditions: